-If you do a SWOT analysis Wikipedia search, you will find that it is a strategic planning technique.
-This means that it is a strategic tool to help you understand a company, analyze the industry it operates in, and identify opportunities for improvements.
+Now, if you do a SWOT analysis Wikipedia search, you will find that it is a strategic planning technique.
+This means that it is a strategic tool to help you understand a company & analyse the industry it operates in.

-Any project that you work on will definitely require a SWOT analysis.
-This is a preliminary step to identify objectives of the project or venture.
-It will also help identify internal and external factors that are favourable or unfavourable in achieving objectives.
+Any project that you work on will need a SWOT analysis.
+This is the first step to identify the objectives of the venture.
+It will also help you to identify internal and external factors that are of prime importance in achieving objectives.

-The SWOT analysis technique identifies four elements of a company, categorized as internal and external strategic factors.
+The SWOT analysis technique has four elements of a company, categorized as internal and external strategic factors.
 These four factors are represented in a matrix format.

 Strengths and weaknesses are internal strategic factors that define dynamics, capabilities and limitations in internal operations and management.

-Opportunities and threats are external strategic factors – those which define the characteristics of the industry or market which directly impact (whether positively or negatively) its operations.
+Opportunities and threats are external strategic factors.
+These factors define the characteristics of the industry or market which directly impact (whether positively or negatively) its working and growth.

 Amazon: Company Overview

-The global giant serves over 17 countries worldwide through their Marketplace alone.
-It serves businesses spanning over 190 countries through its cloud services platform AWS.
-It is based out of Seattle, US.
+Amazon is based out of Seattle, US, and was founded by Jeff Bezos back in 1994.
+The global giant serves over 17 countries worldwide through its Marketplace alone.
+It serves businesses spanning 190 countries through its cloud services platform AWS(Amazon Web Services).

-Founded by Jeff Bezos back in 1994, Amazon generates revenue from products (e-commerce, and home brands), services (subscription-based, and cloud services), and advertising.
-It features in the top 5 in global rankings of Most Valuable Brands, Most Innovative Companies, and Best Employers by Forbes.
+Amazon generates revenue from products (e-commerce, home brands), services (subscription-based, and cloud services), and advertising.
+It features in the top 5 in global rankings of Most Valuable Brands, Most Innovative Companies & Best Employers by Forbes.

-Due to its scale and diversity in business, Amazon has many local and global competitors.
-I will categorize competitors based on the businesses Amazon operates in.
+Thus, due to its scale and diversity, Amazon has many local and global competitors.

 Partnerships and Acquisitions

-Amazon has made renowned strategic acquisitions and mergers over the years with popular brands.
-It is known to hint the market about its potential growth or expansion strategy through its acquisitions.
-The company currently owns IMDb, Zappos, Whole Foods, Blink, and Alexa.
-These are among many other well-known brands in media, digital retailers, and electronics & services.
+Amazon has made famous strategic acquisitions and mergers over the years with popular brands.
+It provides strong hints to the market about its potential growth or expansion strategy through its acquisitions.
+Above all, the company currently owns IMDb, Zappos, Whole Foods, Blink, and Alexa.
+These are among many other well-known brands in media, digital retail, and electronics & services.

-Now that you understand the company background, let us analyze its internal and external strategic factors.
+Now that you understand the company's background, let us analyze its internal and external strategic factors.

 SWOT Analysis of Amazon

-Finally, let us now dive into the SWOT analysis of Amazon, i.e. Strengths, Weaknesses, Opportunities, Threats individually.
-This section will comprehensively prove to you why Amazon is such a huge success story.
+Finally, let us now deep dive into the SWOT analysis of Amazon, i.e., Strengths, Weaknesses, Opportunities & Threats individually.
+This section will comprehensively prove why Amazon is such a huge success story.